 How to win matches

 Dragon Ball Legends relies on players’ positioning and reflexes to keep themselves alive against their opponents.
 Unlike games like Street Fighter V or BlazBlue: Cross Tag Battle, Dragon Ball Legends has a much less complicated movement system.
-But good players know how to read their opponents, take advantage of openings, and attack their enemies head-on, and all those skills transfer in Dragon Ball Legends.
+But, good players know how to read their opponents and take advantage of openings to output powerful attacks.

-Players swipe with their fingers to move their character around the screen, and there’s plenty of reasons why you’ll want to flow in and out of battle during play.
-For one, swiping left or right after an exclamation point appears next to the player’s character will initiate a dodge called Vanishing Step—timing these carefully will let you avoid enemy attacks and teleport next to your opponent to initiate a counterattack while they’re completely defenseless.
-Dodging, however, uses a gauge that can only be refilled with special abilities called Arts Cards.
+Movement relies on players swiping with their fingers in the direction they want their character to move.
+Swiping left or right after an exclamation point appears next to the player’s character will initiate a dodge called Vanishing Step.
+Timing these carefully will let you avoid enemy attacks and teleport next to your opponent to initiate a counterattack while they’re completely defenseless.
+Vanishing Step, however, uses a gauge that can only be refilled with special abilities called Arts Cards.

-Swiping up, on the other hand, will let you dash forward into an enemy and initiate a melee combo.
+Swiping up will let you dash forward into an enemy and initiate a melee combo.
 Of course, while this move is both aggressive and useful, it can leave players vulnerable if their enemy expects them to dodge, making it a tricky gamble on the battlefield.

 While Dragon Ball Legends features a relatively simple combat system, the game has several mechanics that are easy to learn and difficult to master.

-For one, the game uses a simple melee and ranged attack system where players tap on their screen from close up or far away to initiate each respective attacks.
-Both attacks can become combos if players successfully land one hit after another, but these attacks are generally used to help start combos or chip away at an enemy’s health.
+For one, the game uses a simple melee and ranged attack system.
+To attack, the player taps the screen, and how far you are away from the opponent decides the style of that attack.
+Up close attacks are melee-based, your mid-range move is a tackling attack, and far distance moves are an energy-based attack familiar to the series.
+Attacks can become combos if players successfully land one hit after another, but these tapping attacks are generally used to help start larger combos with Arts Cards or slightly chip away at an enemy’s health.

-Rather, most combat in Dragon Ball Legends focuses on the Arts Cards systems.
+More powerful attacks in Dragon Ball Legends come from the Arts Cards system.
 Players have up to four different cards at a time and spend ki to use each card during play.
 There’s four different colored cards in total, representing unique cards that players can use.
 Green cards provide buffs to the player character, such as increasing attack damage.
 Red cards perform melee combos, yellow cards let players unleash a chained ki blast, and blue cards let players perform special moves.

-Dragon Ball’s life force energy ki plays an incredibly important role in Dragon Ball Legends since it serves as the energy source behind the game’s Arts Cards.
-Each card requires a certain amount of ki to use, and the game only gives players 100 ki at most.
-This means using too many cards at once can easily deplete one’s ki, leaving the player unable to initiate their Arts Cards’ special attacks or maintain lengthy combos.
+Dragon Ball’s life force energy ki plays as important of a role in Dragon Ball Legends as in any other media for the series.
+It serves as the energy source behind the game’s Arts Cards.
+Each card requires a certain amount of ki to use, with the max for each character being 100 at a time.
+Using too many cards at once can easily deplete one’s ki, leaving the player unable to initiate their Arts Cards’ special attacks or maintain lengthy combos.
+While ki will slowly regenerate over time, you can recharge it quicker, but you will be left open for attack while doing so.
+To do so, hold a finger down on the screen and your character will begin channeling their ki.

 Using Rising Rush

-Rising Rush is one of the most important abilities in Dragon Ball Legends because it provides enormous damage in-game against opponents.
+Rising Rush is your character’s ultimate ability in Dragon Ball Legends.
+It provides enormous amounts of damage against opponents and leaves room for even more.
 Successfully executing Rising Rush can knock out an enemy character in one hit and level the playing field during particularly tough games.

-Players can build their Rising Rush combo by acquiring seven Dragon Balls from playing Art Cards with a Dragon Ball attached to them.
-This means players should prioritize using Art Cards with Dragon Balls, assuring they build a Rising Rush as soon as possible.
+Players build their Rising Rush combo by acquiring seven Dragon Balls from playing Art Cards with a Dragon Ball attached to them.
+This means that players should prioritize using Art Cards with Dragon Balls, assuring they build a Rising Rush as soon as possible, but still keep in mind your ki usage and situations that each card is more useful in.
+When the attack is in progress, you are given an option of cards to choose from.
+If your opponent chooses a different card from you, your party will team up for an even more devastating attack.

 Building your Main Ability